Security Engineering in IIIf, Part II -- Shadowing the IIIf: Introduction

+The IIIf is an extension of Higher Order Logic (HOL) in the interactive generic theorem prover Isabelle/HOL \cite{npw:02}.
+It thus augments the automated reasoning capabilities of Isabelle with dedicated support for modeling and proving of systems with physical and logical components, actors and policies.
+The IIIf has been designed for the analysis of insider threats.
+However, the implemented theory of temporal logic combined with Kripke structures and its generic notion of state transitions are a perfect match to be combined with attack trees into a process for formal security engineering \cite{suc:16} including an accompanying framework \cite{kam:19a}.
 A number of case studies (see Section \ref{sec:concl}) have contributed to shape the IIIf into a general framework for the state-based security analysis of infrastructures with policies and actors.
-Temporal logic and Kripke structures are deeply embedded into Isabelle's Higher Order logic thereby enabling meta-theoretical proofs about the foundations: for example, equivalence between attack trees and CTL statements have been established \cite{kam:18b} providing sound foundations for applications.
+Temporal logic and Kripke structures are deeply embedded into Isabelle/HOL thereby enabling meta-theoretical proofs about the foundations: for example, equivalence between attack trees and CTL statements have been established \cite{kam:18b} providing sound foundations for applications.
 This foundation provides a generic notion of state transition on which attack trees and temporal logic can be used to express properties for applications.

-The use of Isabelle and its Higher Order Logic for the construction of the IIIf permit a meta-theoretical approach: concepts like temporal logics, model checking, and now IFC can be formalized in the logic while at the same time these concepts can be applied to case studies.
+The use of Isabelle/HOL for the construction of the IIIf permit a meta-theoretical approach: concepts like temporal logics, model checking, and now IFC can be formalized in the logic while at the same time these concepts can be applied to case studies.
+However, there are limits to abstraction due to types.
+The equivalence between NI and shadow can only be formalized and proved for infrastructures in general on paper because it quantifies over differently typed components of an infrastructure state.
+The methodology lives at a level even too high for Higher Order Logic.